dc-bond/nixos-configs/README.md

-This repository contains the entire declarative configuration for my NixOS linux operating system.
+This repository contains the entire declarative configuration for my NixOS linux operating systems.
+Or said another way - here is the current state of my descent into the ninth circle of hell that is trying to learn nix.